inspec/inspec/docs-chef-io/content/inspec/cloud_security.md

   The security responsibilities that are always the providers relate to safeguarding the infrastructure itself and access to, patching, and configuration of the physical hosts and the physical network on which the compute instances run, and where the storage and other resources reside.
 The security tasks extend by protecting end-user data, applications, operating systems, endpoints, and network traffic.

-- Customer-specific infrastructure - Responsibilities that are always the customer’s, and
+- Customer-specific infrastructure - Responsibilities that are always the customer’s.

   The security responsibilities that are always the customer’s include managing users and their access privileges (identity and access management), safeguarding cloud accounts from unauthorized access, the encryption and protection of cloud-based data assets, security of the zone data, and managing its security posture compliance.